canonical-ols/snapstore-snap-docs/en/install.md

     snap-proxy check-connections

-If you require an HTTPS proxy, you can configure the proxy to use that
+If you require traffic between your Snap Store Proxy and the internet to go via another HTTP proxy, you can configure your Snap Store Proxy to do so with:
-with:

     sudo snap-proxy config proxy.https.proxy=myproxy.internal:3128